mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 **SBI 2.0 Certified Device / SBI 2.0 Device** - A device certified as capable of performing encryption on the device inside its trusted zone with tamper responsive features.

-**SBI 2.0 - PT Certified Device / SBI 2.0 - PT Device** - A device certified as capable of performing encryption on the device inside its trusted zone.

 ### Secure Provisioning
 Secure provisioning is applicable to both the FTM and the Device providers.